mialkin/docs/csharp/concurrency/asynchronous-patterns.md

 ```

 Since `ISynchronizeInvoke` implies multiple events in a subscription model, the proper way to consume these components is to translate those events to an observable stream, either using `FromEvent` or `Observable.Create`.

-## More

-Take a look at Microsoft documentation: [↑ Asynchronous programming patterns](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/), it has many interesting information covered.